Vadskye/Rise/docs/standard_effects.md

 Rank 5 spell or maneuver / level 13 feat ability:
 * Spells only:
   * Single-target:
-    * Deal std damage and r1 condition in std range
+    * Deal std -1d in std range and apply r1 condition
     * r3 condition in close range
   * AOE:
     * Deal std to all within Huge/20 line from you